Elanis/SciFi-Pack-Addon-Gamemode/README.md

 - Star Wars  © Lucasfilm Ltd. All Rights Reserved

 # Contact
-You can contact me at contact@elanis.eu ( Bugs , Add/Retire your Content , ... ) .
-You can also contact me on steam ( http://steamcommunity.com/id/elanis42 ) or on my website ( https://elanis.eu/ ).
+You can contact me at contact@elanis.eu (Bugs, Add/Retire your Content, ...).
+You also can contact me on my website: https://elanis.eu/.

 # Warning
 This content was create for play and fun.
 There isn't commercial benefits.